Pork Medallions with Pan Sauce

 • Pork Tenderloin: You’ll need a one-pound pork tenderloin, cut into 12 medallions.

-• Salt and Pepper: To taste.
+• Salt and Black Pepper: To taste.
 I use about ½ teaspoon kosher salt to season all 12 pieces of pork.

 • Thyme: A teaspoon of dried thyme adds the perfect touch to these medallions.